Sport psychology: Biofeedback

 Biofeedback uses external technology to measure and make an individual aware of internal physiological processes.
 There is some evidence that physiological measures, such as heart rate or brain waves, appear to be different in elite athletes than that of the typical person.
 This is a field that should be further looked into; however, it could have beneficial implications for athletes to be able to monitor and control these physiological measures to maximize performance.

+Biofeedback has become increasingly prevalent as the field progresses.
+It has proven success in peak performance training, such as the psychophysiological preparation of athletes for high-stakes sports competitions (e.g., the Olympic games).
+In a 2015 study, athletes were subjected to stress tests and given training in biofeedback techniques.
+One year following the completion of the study, participants were contacted and asked if the techniques learned during the study were still used.
+All participants indicated that they were still using the biofeedback-psycho-regulation skills and that they believed these skills enhanced both their athletic performance and general well-being.